Discover the Best 11 Antigua Beaches that will steal your heart

 Rendezvous Bay Beach

-A very secluded beach that you can only reach either walking or by jeep.
-There are some boat tours that will include a swim on these spectacular bays as well.
+A very secluded beach that you can only reach either by walking or by jeep.
+Some boat tours will include a swim on these spectacular bays as well.
 If you go on foot I would recommend you to go in a group and even better with a local guide, as the road is really isolated.
 There are also boat tours that take you there.
 I will talk about it in a different post.

-There is nothing nearby so remember to take water and food with you.
+There is nothing nearby, so remember to take water and food with you.
+I hiked ther,e but I don’t remember how I did it.
+I am sure your hotel concierge will be able to help.

 English Harbour is one of my favorite areas in Antigua, a historical place that was a fort and you can still see some of the old buildings, while a few hotels and shops have kept the same old feeling.